Patrick Deyto

-Patrick Phillip Bravo Deyto (born February 15, 1990) is a Filipino professional footballer who plays as a goalkeeper for Philippines Football League club Stallion Laguna and the Philippines national team.
+Patrick Phillip Bravo Deyto (born February 15, 1990) is a Filipino professional footballer who plays as a goalkeeper for Philippines Football League club Kaya–Iloilo and the Philippines national team.

 Early life and education

 Deyto took up football when he was in first grade and decided to play in the goalkeeping position but experimented playing in the midfield and forward positions.
 He attended De La Salle Zobel for his high school studies and attended De La Salle University for his collegiate studies obtaining a degree in business management in 2013.

 High school career

 During his stay at De La Salle Zobel, Deyto played for his high school's football team which was coached by Hans Smit.
 In his junior high school year, Deyto decided to settle back to his original position as a goalkeeper.

 Collegiate career

 Deyto played for the football team of his college, De La Salle University in the UAAP.
 The team was also mentored by Hans Smit.
 On his debut season for the Green Booters he was named as UAAP Season 73 Men's Football Best Goalkeeper Award.
 He was also named as MVP in the Alaska Cup and APT Global Football Cup.
 Though he failed to lead his team to a UAAP football title, he helped De La Salle win other tournaments such as the 2011 University Games, and the 2012 Independent Philippine Petroleum Companies Association (IPPCA) Football Pre-Season Cup.